huangleiBuaa/CenteredWN/README.md

 Centered Weight Normalization
 ======================================

-This project is the code of the paper: Centered Weight Normalization  in Accelerating Training of Deep Neural Networks ( ICCV 2017).
+This project is the Torch implementation of the paper: Centered Weight Normalization  in Accelerating Training of Deep Neural Networks ( ICCV 2017).
 * bibtex:
 ```Bash
 @INPROCEEDINGS{Huang2017ICCV,